mnosinov/werty-cli-pydev-tools/README.md

 # cli developer environment:

-For non tty modes - use terminal app - "Konsole" with some font and keyboard shortcuts (full screen mode) customization, theme "White on Black".
+For non tty modes - use terminal app - "Konsole" with some font and keyboard shortcuts (full screen mode change from `F11` to `Shift+F11`) customization, theme "White on Black".

 ```
 sudo apt update